cbmem ringbuffer is broken

 This is debatable, I'd say the old behavior was "print the whole console buffer".
 You can (if everything worked right, we'll need to figure out your case) still see everything you saw before, you can just also scroll a little further up now.
 I think that's also easier to associate with the '-c' flag, whereas I chose the '-1' flag to mean "one boot".

 edit: Oh, and if possible, please also attach the output of 'cbmem -c' when you flash a coreboot that has the CBMEM console change (https://review.coreboot.org/18301) reverted (with otherwise exactly the same code).
 That may help narrow down if your platform already had console overflows in certain stages before that just get handled differently by the new code.

-#3 Updated by Patrick Rudolph about 2 years ago
+#3 Updated by Patrick Rudolph over 2 years ago